Hiking is an outdoor activity which consists of walking in natural environments, often on hiking trails.

 [edit]- Main article: GPS navigation

+Nowadays, hiking has become much easier with the help of GPS navigation.
 Such devices support navigation, map display, trail recording, POI identification and tourism information.
-Translation apps can help with conversation with locals, and mobile phones can be used for emergency calls (if there is coverage on the trail or in its vicinity).
+Translation apps can help with conversation with locals, and mobile phones can be used for emergency calls (if there is coverage).

-However, never rely on these devices – in any demanding environment you need to be on top of it yourself, and there are issues with batteries, controls, toughness etc. Some completely fail in hiking conditions, such as not coping with moisture or cold weather, not having suitable maps or needing a steady good internet connection.
-Most smartphones cannot be handled with gloves on, and most break if they slip and drop on a stony trail.
-Also tougher devices can run out of batteries, lose contact to the satellites in a gorge or in dense forest, or give information that you misinterpret.
+Never rely on these devices for safety, as they are prone to failure – there are issues with batteries, controls, toughness etc. Some do not cope with moisture or cold weather, or need a steady internet connection.
+Most smartphones cannot be handled with gloves on, and most break if they drop on a stony trail.
+Also tougher devices can run out of batteries, lose contact to the satellites in a gorge or in dense forest, or give inaccurate information.
+Paper won't become a brick in the same way your phone can.

 Trail markers